 For example: when we run a thread in Java, it is called a task.
 A printer printing a document is said to be executing a printing task.
 When several tasks are performed together, it is referred to as multitasking.
 Multi-tasking is also referred to as time-sharing.

 What is the difference between a job and a task?
 A job is a complete unit of work under execution.
 A job is made up of many steps or tasks that are executed as batches.
 A program is written to run a job.
-Although job and task are used synonymously in computational work, they both mean different things.
+Although job and task manager are used synonymously in computational work, they both mean different things.
 When there is only a single job, it may be referred to as a task.

 Work is another term that is often used interchangeably with the terms job, task, and process.
 Work may be defined as an event that is happening.
-Work also means employment, occupation, and labor as per specific contexts.
+Work also means employment, occupation, and labour as per specific contexts.
 The comparison of work vs task may be done in terms of the purpose and duration.
 A task has a single, specific purpose, while work has multiple purposes.
 The duration of a task is specific, while work is continuous by nature.

 What are Processes?